dotku/tabphp/readme.md

 #TabPHP
-It is a framework base on ThinkPHP 3.2, combined with AngularJS, BootStrap and Bower.
+It is a framework base on ThinkPHP 3.2, combined with AngularJS, and BootStrap.

 ## Modules
 Usually, the modules are: